mikeizbicki/modulus-magnus-linguae/README.md

     and come up with detailed, specific questions about parts that you don't understand.
     I recommend spending about 10 hours total between the two papers.
     We'll start with the LLAMA paper, so if that's the one to prioritize in your reading.

-    The following links might help give you some context of the papers:
+1. The following links might help give you some context of the papers:
     1. https://magazine.sebastianraschka.com/p/understanding-large-language-models
     1. https://www.reddit.com/r/MachineLearning/comments/133styi/p_understanding_large_language_models_a/
     1. https://agi-sphere.com/llama-models/

+Our goal for the week will be to:

+1. Understand the papers above and how LLMs work and how they fit into the Machine Learning/Natural Language Processing ecosystem.

+1. Assign everyone tasks to work on and get started on those tasks.
+    The tasks very tremendously in difficulty, and so some can be completed in just a few days and some may not be completed over the course of the summer.

 **Things we'll read in the future:**